 Looking at the model, there are two places for avoiding engaging the risk of learning: Either avoid the “huh?” or avoid the “a-ha!”
 Psychoanalytic psychology tells us about two forms of dissociation – a kind of preemptive avoidance: narrative rigidity and not-spelling-out (Donnel Stern, 2003).

 “Narrative rigidity” works against ever having to question what you know and say “huh?”
-In “narrative rigidity,” one sticks so strongly to one’s story that, like tunnel vision, it keeps conflicting stories out of sight.
+In “narrative rigidity,” one sticks so strongly to one’s story that, like tunnel vision, the “official” story keeps conflicting ones out of sight.
 On the other hand, in “not-spelling-out,” a conflicting perspective may well come into view, but if the sense doesn’t come right away, then the onus is likely on the teacher to fix the situation with a clearer more definitive explanation.
 Such an individual is not open to grappling in a space if sense-making, to get lost in learning, and to trust that understanding might come of playing with the things that must be learned.

 Both forms of dissociation are solutions of lost trust.
 In narrative rigidity the learner does not trust others to offer anything new worth noticing.
-In not-spelling-out the learner does not trust him/herself to create sense from within.
+In not-spelling-out the learner does not trust themself to create sense from within.

 Please keep in mind that these are strategies and not categories of students.
 I am describing two mechanisms that humans (all of us) use to protect ourselves from the injury, even the shame, of inadequacy when faced with a demand to make a proper personal sense according to the terms of some judging other.